Symbol1/Symbol1.github.io/ttt/README.md

 and choose either `^^68` or `^^(`, whichever maximizes the obscurity.

-These pieces of code are motivated by the (unnecessary) need to hide one's email address from *non-experts*.
+These pieces of code are motivated by the (unnecessary) need to hide one's email address from spammers.
 This is inspired by the famous file [`xii.tex`](https://ctan.org/tex-archive/macros/plain/contrib/xii).

 ## Bonsai